-The primary stewardship responsibility of the Board of Directors is to ensure Innergex’s long-term success.
+The primary stewardship responsibility of the Board of Directors is to ensure Innergex’s long-term and sustainable success

-Its mandate is to oversee the management of the business and affairs of the Corporation with a view to evaluating, on an ongoing basis, whether its resources are being managed in a manner consistent with shareholder value enhancement, ethical considerations and stakeholders’ interests.
-The Board considers Corporate Social Responsibility (“CSR”) matters in all its decisions.
+The Board of Directors (the “Board”) supports Innergex in its mission to build a better world with renewable energy.
+Innergex believes the three pillars of sustainability – environmental protection, social development and economic development – are mutually reinforcing.
+Its mandate is to oversee the management of the business and affairs of the Corporation with a view to evaluating, on an ongoing basis, whether its resources are being managed in a manner consistent with shareholder value enhancement, environmental responsibility, ethical considerations, and stakeholders’ interests.
+The Board considers Environmental, Social, and Corporate Governance (ESG) matters in all decisions.

-* The only non-independent member is the President and Chief Executive Officer of the Corporation.
+2 There was one non-independent member, the President and Chief Executive Officer of the Corporation.

 Director independence is determined within the meaning of the Canadian Securities Administrators’ Regulation 58-101 – Respecting Disclosure of Corporate Governance Practices.
 The Chair of the Board of Directors is independent.